mrocklin/thesis/pattern-logpy.md

 #### `rewrites(expr, target, condition)`

 The LogPy Relation `rewrites` stores facts, in this case our rewrite patterns.
-The facts are of the form `(source, target, condition)` and claim that a expression matching `source` can be rewritten as the `target` expression if the boolean expression `condition` holds true.
+The facts are of the form `(source, target, condition)` and claim that an expression matching `source` can be rewritten as the `target` expression if the boolean expression `condition` holds true.
 For example rewrites might contain the following facts

     (Abs(x),            x,      Q.positive(x)),
     (exp(log(x)),       x,      Q.positive(x)),